 The Sub-fund does not use derivatives to attain the environmental or social characterisitics promoted by the Sub-fund.
-The Sub-fund may make use of derivatives for hedging, liquidity, efficient portfolio management and/or investment purposes, however, it does not utilise derivatives for such purposes outside the intended share of investments allocated to the #2 Other category.
+The Sub-fund may purchase or sell exchange-traded derivative products, such as exchange-traded futures and options, for capital preservation, enhancement of returns, temporary cash management, or investment transition purposes.
+However, it does not utilise derivatives for such purposes outside the intended share of investments allocated to the #2 Other category.
 In the event the Sub-fund uses derivatives, the underlying shall comply with the investment policy.
 Where relevant, environmental or social risk factors are taken into account.